 Datapath.io also optimizes the delivery of content from the website or application web server to the client.
 The Datapath.io routing fabric responds to DNS queries with only one any casted IP address.
 Additionally, multiple instances of a service on two AWS regions advertise the same IP address.
-Http requests are then routed by the border gateway protocol (BGP), to the nearest AWS region, with the lowest number of intervening network hops.
+Http requests are then routed by the border gateway protocol (BGP), to the nearest Amazon Web Services region, with the lowest number of intervening network hops.

 The Datapath.io anycast architecture for AWS can be used for load balancing internet traffic over multiple AWS regions, based on regional preferences or business rules.
 Load balancing internet traffic is especially useful for web services which see heavy internet traffic or frequent spikes in traffic.
 Load balancing ultimately leads to more resilient, reliable and scalable web services.

 Click here to read more about the AWS Load balancer from Datapath.io.

 Failover/ High Availability